Here’s a look at diabetes, a disease that affects millions of people around the world.

 Diabetes is the leading cause of kidney failure.

-About 60% of people with diabetes have mild to severe forms of nervous system damage or neuropathy.
+Between 60% and 70% of people with diabetes have mild to severe forms of nervous system damage or neuropathy.